hxkhan/jsonx/README.md

 `jsonx` is a parser for arbitrary json in Golang, the `x` stands for arbitrary.
 The big goal of this package is to be more performant than the standard library, for the same task.
 Currently `jsonx` is more than twice as fast as `json.Unmarshal`.
-I don't consider it ready for production!
+NOTE: Still work in progress I believe.

 Usage
 ```go